 When my son is complaining, lashing out, or expressing any kind of upset, instead of breaking down and feeling triggered myself, I take that moment to remind myself that this is that opening to experience my own growth and healing.
 So I practice empathizing with him, looking him right in the eyes and just listening – just being there, feeling compassion and expressing to him that I understand.

-It’s amazing what happens in that moment of showing compassion and empathy with my son.
+It’s amazing what happens in that moment of feeling compassion and empathy for my son and for myself.
 The upset feelings usually don’t last very long.
 He just needed from me to feel seen and heard.
 Not left all on his own to sort through painful and scary emotions.
 Not shamed for having them.
 But just acknowledged and validated.

 Examples of things I might same to him are: